MozammilT/the-journal-project/readme.md

 A public blogging website where anyone can sign up, log in, and start sharing their thoughts.
 Users can create, edit, and delete their own blog posts, which are visible to everyone.

+ ⚠️ **Note**: This project is still in active development.
+Features may change and bugs may exist.

 ## ✨ Features

 - User registration and login (Local & Google OAuth)